shoelace-style/shoelace/docs/tutorials/integrating-with-rails.md

 yarn add @shoelace-style/shoelace
 ```

-This is required regardless of the JS bunlder you are using.
+This is required regardless of the JS bundler you are using.

 ### Javascript & CSS